openearthplatforminitiative/flood-data/structure_example.md

 │
 ├── setup.py                            # If you plan to package the project │
-├── flood_processing/                   # Source code
+├── flood/                              # flood package
 │   ├── __init__.py
 │   ├── api/                            # Code related to the GloFAS API │   │   ├── __init__.py